changeworld/azure-docs.pl-pl/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**Przyczyna**: nie można prawidłowo załadować moduł sprawdzania gotowości Załaduj programu PowerShell.
+**Przyczyna**: Nie można prawidłowo załadować moduł sprawdzania gotowości Załaduj programu PowerShell.

-**Rozpoznawanie**: jawnie Zaimportuj moduł sprawdzania gotowości.
+**Rozwiązanie**: Zaimportuj moduł sprawdzania gotowości jawnie.
 Skopiuj i wklej następujący kod do programu PowerShell i zaktualizuj \<wersji\> numerem dla obecnie zainstalowanej wersji.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`